LoRaWanRelay/LoRaWanRelay/README.md

 # Running the system
-How can we verify that everything is running?
+How do you verify that everything is running?
 ### On TTN Console
-* You can verify that the sensor in receive both by the Normal Gateway but also by the virtual gateway.
+* You can verify that the sensor is received both by the Normal Gateway but also by the virtual gateway.
-To proceed in your TTN console, the uplink receive twice will appear with the mention retry :
+Go to the device's TTN console, the uplink should be received twice and appear with the mention retry :
 ![Uplink received by the virtual Gw](http://lorae.ddns.net/Images/packet.jpg)
 * Downlink check : the sensor is configured to retransmit all the applicative downlink in it next uplink.
 So each time the sensor will received a downlink , the next uplink inside the ttn console should be a copy of the downlink.
 ### On Node Red UI
-* When a new node is starting for the first time, it will appear in the node red UI console as the mention Enable Forwarding That mean that the relay have seen the sensor but it still not relay the packets of this sensor.
+* When a new node is starting for the first time, it will appear in the node red UI console with the mention 'Enable Forwarding'
+That means that the relay has seen the sensor but is still not relaying the packets of this sensor.
-If you enable the forwarding , the sensor become white listed and the packet start to be relayed.
+If you enable forwarding , the sensor become white-listed and the packet start to be relayed.
 ![Relay DashBoard for monitoring ](http://lorae.ddns.net/Images/dash.png)
 ### Observing the power consumption
-The power consumption give a lots of informations :
+The relay power consumption provides a lots of informations :
-The following picture describe the different statea of a relay device :
+The following picture describes the different states of a relay device :
 ![Power State of the relay Gw](http://lorae.ddns.net/Images/power.jpg)